 - Replacement Parts

-See much more about this brand at the Lodge Cast Iron website.
+Learn more about this iconic USA-made brand at the Lodge Cast Iron website.

 Finex is currently owned by the Iconic brand Lodge Cast Iron as they purchased this company from the original owners in 2019.
 Finex’s early history includes the fact that the two original owners started their company in 2012 with a couple of “Kickstarter” campaigns to raise the necessary funds to put Finex products into manufacture.